 October 25, 1954 ~ Free jazz saxophonist John Butcher born in Brighton, UK ~ Well over 60 albums to his credit as a leader or co-leader since the mid-1980s, especially acclaimed for the albums News From The Shed, Lights View, Contest Of Pleasures and Apples Of Gomorrah

-October 25, 1951 ~ Guitarist Richard Lloyd born ~ Co-founding member of Television.
+October 25, 1951 ~ Guitarist Richard Lloyd born in Pittsburgh, Pennsylvania, USA ~ Co-founding member of Television.
 The band is especially acclaimed for its 1977 Marquee Moon debut album, considered one of the defining releases of the punk era.
-The band would record one more album, 1978's Adventure, before breaking up due to artistic differences, Lloyd substance abuse and lack of commercial success.
-The band reformed in the early 1990s
+The band would record one more album, 1978's Adventure, before breaking up due to artistic differences, Lloyd's substance abuse, and lack of commercial success.
+Regardless, the band has been said to influence numerous artists including the Pixies, Sonic Youth, U2, Joy Division, and REM.
+The band reformed in the early-1990s

-October 25, 1950 ~ Singer Chris Norman, full name Christopher Ward Norman, born in Redcar, UK ~ Lead singer of Smokie through 1986, present on the band's best-known including If You Think You Know How To Love Me, Don't Play Your Rock 'n Roll To Me, Living Next Door To Alice, It's Your Life and Oh Carol.
-Norman also worked with Suzi Quatro's 1978 hit Stumblin' In, which would the top 10 of the Billboard Hot 100
+October 25, 1950 ~ Singer Chris Norman, full name Christopher Ward Norman, born in Redcar, UK ~ Lead singer of Smokie through 1986, present on the band's best known including If You Think You Know How To Love Me, Don't Play Your Rock 'n Roll To Me, Living Next Door To Alice, It's Your Life, and Oh Carol, all of which reached top 10 in the band's native UK.
+Norman also notably collaborated with Suzi Quatro on the 1978 hit Stumblin' In.
+Oddly enough, it would be Quatro's sole American top 10 hit, peaking at No.4 Billboard Hot 100, while it failed to reach top 40 in the UK where she enjoyed a far greater popularity

 October 25, 1948 ~ Heavy metal, hard rock guitarist Glenn Tipton, full name Glenn Raymond Tipton, born in Blackheath, UK ~ Known for his classically influenced solos.
 Co-lead guitarist of Judas Priest, joining the band in 1974.
 Present on the band's best known including the UK top 20 hits Take On The World, Living After Midnight and Breaking The Law.
 Released his solo debut album, Baptizm Of Fire, in 1997 during the band's hiatus.
 Tipton retired from touring in 2018 for medical reasons